 We reached 100 members this year!
 Today in Billings, pickleball can be played in major venues across the city.
 Billings Parks and Recreation sponsors courts, the Elks Club is a tournament venue, fitness clubs and at least one church have their own courts.

 Lillis Park Pickleball Courts will get some amenities this year, including interior fencing, a practice board and paddle holder.
 Seating and a covered area are also in the works.
 A Ladder League is being planned for BPA members this summer.
+We offered 3 sessions of flexible leagues to our membership throughout the warm months.

 We currently have over 200 members!
 Billings Parks and Recreation is working on dedicated pickleball courts at Central Park with a possible completion date in 2024.
 They have also hosted 2 tournaments at Lillis Park over the last 2 years.